Wedding customs by country: Germany and Austria

 In Austria and Bavaria (usually at country weddings), it is now customary to sing a derisive song before the freeing of the bride.

-In Lower Austria it is customary for a masked men and the bride to go to the nearest coffee bar or tavern to drink, sing and to wait for the groom to come.
+In Lower Austria it is customary for a masked man and the bride to go to the nearest coffee bar or tavern to drink, sing and wait for the groom to come.
 In most areas of Austria it is the best man, sometimes the groom or the bride's father (rarely the best man) that pays the price of the kidnappers.